Questions About Speaker

 Who is eligible to request a speaker?

-- Professional, community, and civic organizations, libraries, and school groups of 30 or more people.
+Professional, community, and civic organizations, libraries, and school groups of 30 or more people.
 Please note that this program is intended for audiences that are external to UW–Madison.
+Groups based on the UW-Madison campus, including student organizations, should contact speakers directly.

 What are the costs to host a speaker through the Speakers Bureau?